 Lamb shawarma’s iconic status reaches well beyond the borders of the Middle East.
 Come to think of it, what better way to eat a roast than in a casual pita-pocket.
-Genius!
 I’ve deviated slightly from tradition by including a splash of red wine and a little stock for the gravy.
-The result is a chestnut-coloured pan sauce that’ll have everyone breaking bread to mop up the sticky jam.
+The result is a chestnut-coloured pan sauce that’ll have everyone breaking bread to mop up the sticky sauce.

-As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is with warm pita pockets filled with slices of warm lamb, chopped onion, parsley and a sprinkling of sumac.
+As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is stuffed into warm pita pockets with chopped onion, parsley and a sprinkling of sumac.
 Finish with the quintessential tomato and cucumber salad.
 If your Easter celebration leads you in this direction, I’d include a bowl of hummus and a tabbouleh inspired bulgar wheat salad, too.
-Alternatively, roast potatoes with all the trimmings are also good.
+Alternatively, roast potatoes with all the trimmings will do the trick.

 Slow roast lamb shank shawarma